-Dante's View is a viewpoint at an elevation of 1.672m (5,485ft) above the sea level, located in Inyo County, in the eastern central part of California, in USA.
+Dante's View is a viewpoint at an elevation of 1.672m (5,485ft) above the sea level, located in Inyo County, in the US state of California.
 It’s one of the hardest and most epic climbs you can ride on two wheels.

 Can you drive to Dante's View?

 Located within the Death Valley National Park, the road to the overlook is called Dantes View Road.
 It’s paved and very steep, hitting a 13% of maximum gradient through some of the ramps.
 Beginning at -85.5m at the dry, salt-covered Badwater Basin, the lowest point in North America, the first 25km of the ride up to Dante’s View is virtually flat and the next 30km of asphalt rises steadily at around four percent.
 But the sting in the tail is the increasing gradient the higher it gets.
 The final kilometre reaches the challenging 13 percent, before the road ends in a small car park overlooking the valley.
 Hopefully you'll be more alive than dead to enjoy the view.

 A trip to Dante's View is all pavement and not difficult.
 The total distance is 37.81km (23.5 miles) and it is a subtle climb until the last 5.5 miles.
 At this point, the road is marked "limited access" and vehicles or vehicle-trailer combinations longer than 25 feet (7.7 meters) are not allowed.
 This last section is very steep with sharp, hairpin corners.
 There is, however, an "escape" for vehicles with trailers since there is no backing up or turning around once you’re on Dante's View Road.
 The drive up is narrow and steep for a bit and gets very curvy as you approach the summit.